Pelvic fractures and soft tissue injuries break the continuity of pelvic ring.

 - Type C – Rotationally unstable and vertically unstable

 - C2 – Bilateral injuries in which one side is a type B injury and the contralateral side is a type C injury

 - C3 – Bilateral injury in which both sides are type C injuries

 Young and Burgess

-This classification is based on mechanism of injury and types of force acting.
+This classification is based on the mechanism of injury and types of force acting.
 The classification has three major components.

 Lateral Compression Injury

-LC injuries result from lateral impact of innominate bone as seen before and are further subdivided into three subtypes
+LC injuries result from the lateral impact of innominate bone as seen before and are further subdivided into three subtypes